YoussefHassan-Git/Malaria-Detection-CNN/README.md

 # 🦠 Malaria Detection using CNN (96% Accuracy)

-Malaria is a life-threatening disease caused by parasites that are transmitted through the bites of infected female Anopheles mosquitoes.
+Malaria is a life-threatening disease caused by parasites transmitted through the bites of infected female Anopheles mosquitoes.
 Timely and accurate diagnosis is crucial in treating the disease, especially in resource-limited regions.
 This project uses a CNN-based deep learning approach to automatically detect malaria-infected cells from microscopic images of blood samples.

 This project aims to detect malaria in cell images using a **Convolutional Neural Network `(CNN)`**.
 The model was trained on the **"Cell Images for Detecting Malaria"** dataset and achieved a **96% accuracy** on the validation set.
 The dataset consists of blood smear images of parasitized and uninfected cells, which are processed and analyzed to classify them as either **infected or healthy**.
 The model is trained using TensorFlow and Keras on the Cell Images dataset from Kaggle.

-## Table of Contents
+## 📚 Table of Contents

 - [Project Overview](#project-overview)
 - [Dataset](#dataset)